“Come to Cody” they said, “Ok, how’s June 2020*?”

 It starts with a capital "C"

-Cody’s outdoor recreation-minded local government, a bike shop dedicated to the community it serves, and advocacy groups lobby tirelessly for the space to play outdoors.
-It seems they passionately want to lower the barriers of entry into cycling.
+Cody’s outdoor recreation-minded local government, a bike shop dedicated to the community it serves, and advocacy groups that lobby tirelessly for the space to play outdoors, seem to passionately want to lower the barriers of entry into cycling.
 Clubs, youth organizations, and school programs are all determined to get more kids to swing a leg over a bike and start pedaling, and they literally started from the ground up.
-Cody’s trail system resulted from a collaboration between local nonprofit advocacy group, the Park County Pedalers, the municipal government, and the Bureau of Land Management.
+Cody’s trail system is the result of a collaboration between local nonprofit advocacy group, the Park County Pedalers, the municipal government, and the Bureau of Land Management.

 Introducing Nyla Hurley

 Mountain biking happens all year-round in Cody, it just depends on how mild the winter is.
-The soil content aids in draining trails to keep them dry but if the trails get soaked, Wyoming’s abundant public land is laced with a maze of gravel roads.
-These roads are free to use any time of the year.
+The soil content aids in draining trails to keep them dry but if the trails get soaked, Wyoming’s abundant public land is laced with old gravel logging roads, which are free to use any time of the year.
 Nyla has scheduled Little Bellas to take place during the summer months when temperatures sway gently between 70’s and 80’s.

 What happens when the ride is over?

 Cody mountain bikers often finish a ride by tailgating at the trailhead where everyone brings a little something to share.
-There’s also a Plan B (or maybe it’s a Plan A), which may include tucking into a sweet or savory crepe at Cody Coffee.
+There’s also a Plan B (or maybe it’s a Plan A), which may include hitting up the Silver Dollar for burgers, or tucking into a sweet or savory crepe at Cody Coffee.

-Skills are earned and they are something the Cody Little Bellas will have for life but Nyla wants something more for them.
+Skills are earned and they are something the Cody Little Bellas will have for life after the program but Nyla wants something more for them.

 “I hope the girls are excited for something new that they can have all for themselves,” said Nyla.

 Registration for the Cody chapter of Little Bellas opens on February 1, 2020.
-To learn more about the new chapter, visit the program description here https://littlebellas.com/camp/cody-wy-weekly-program/.
-While you're there, follow the "Register" link and sign up for a reminder to let you know when registration is open!
+To learn more about the new chapter, visit the program description here https://littlebellas.com/camp/cody-wy-weekly-program/ While you're there, follow the "Register" link to sign up for a reminder to let you know when registration is open!